premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- Test Strategy is written at a high-level mostly by QA Manager which defines the approach of testing.
+- Test Strategy is written at a high level mostly by the QA Manager which defines the approach of testing.
 - Test Strategy is derived from the Business Requirement Document, it basically sets the standards for testing.
 - Test Strategy contains the following:
   - Scope